-

 Jess Blanch, Design Associate and Enterprise Rose Architectural Fellow, Capitol Hill Housing

-Catherine Bobenhausen, Senior Consultant at Colden Corporation
+Catherine Bobenhausen, Senior Consultant, Colden Corporation

 Joanna Frank, President and CEO of Center for Active Design